 Does a “damaged man” mean: he’s older, divorced and possibly suffered a bad breakup?
 Does it mean he’s mentally or physically abusive?
 Has an addiction?
 Is commitment-phobic?
 Is depressed?
 Has anger management issues?

 Damaged could mean anything, and damaged people are not bad people, they’ve just been through something.

 Here are 5 Potential Reasons you Might be Attracting Damaged Men (or Women)

 1. Low self-esteem.

-In my opinion, people with low self-esteem, who don’t think they can attract someone better than a person exhibiting these bad behaviors tend to go after damaged men (or women.)
+In my opinion, people with low self-esteem and a lack of self-confidence, who don’t think they can attract someone better than a person exhibiting these bad behaviors tend to go after damaged men (or women.)
 They think they can’t do any better, and they don’t think they deserve any better.

 2. You don’t want to be alone.